csci-1301/csci-1301.github.io/lectures/090_if/readme.md

 - The curly braces can be removed if the statement block is just one statement.
 What is between them is called _the body_ of the `if` statement.
 - The following statements (that is, after the `}` that terminates the body of the `if` statement) are executed in any case.

-The body of an `if` statement can be arbitrarily complicated: it can contains multiple statements, other `if` statements, object creations, etc.
+The body of an `if` statement can be arbitrarily complicated: it can contain multiple statements, including other `if` statements, object instantiation, etc.

 # if-else Statements

-One limitation of `if` statements is that they do not permit to describe what should happen if the condition is _not_ met.
+One limit of `if` statements is that they only describe what happens if the condition is met, and not what should happen if the condition is _not_ met.
-One could use an artifice to fulfill this purpose:
+This can be worked around with a clever use of the negation operator (`!`):

 ```
 if(<condition>)